 Congratulations.
-You have just written and run your first program on the Armmite F4.
+You have just written and run your first program on the Armmite.
 If you type EDIT again you will be back in the editor where you can change or add to your program.

-Flashing a LED on the STM32F407VET6 board
+Flashing a LED on the ARMMITE H7 boards